| | | | | | |

 To Pre-Bake the Crust: If you are making this pie crust for a recipe that calls for a fully-baked pie crust, simply brush the exposed edges with egg wash, and then bake the crust for 30 minutes at 425F until the crust is firm and the edges are golden brown.
 The baked crust will keep for up to 5 days in the refrigerator.

-Freezing the Pie Crust: If you don’t plan on baking the crust immediately, simply cover the crust with plastic wrap and then cover the whole pie tin with aluminium foil.
+Freezing the Pie Crust: If you don’t plan on baking this gluten-free dairy-free crust immediately, simply cover the crust with plastic wrap and then cover the whole pie tin with aluminium foil.
 The crust can be frozen for up to 2 months.
 When ready to bake the crust, remove the plastic wrap and foil and let the crust thaw at room temperature for 15 minutes while preheating the oven.

 This recipe was originally published in October 2020, but has since been republished to include clearer instructions and additional recipe notes.